Last updated: October 18, 2022

 The goal of the Department’s Tuberculosis Services is to control the incidence of TB, cure illness, and prevent relapse and drug resistance.
 The program works with County residents of all ages, and translators are available.

-Specially trained doctors conduct weekly chest clinics to evaluate and treat clients.
+Specially trained doctors conduct chest clinics twice a month to evaluate and treat clients.
 For people with active TB infection, appropriate contacts are notified, screened and offered treatment, if appropriate.
 Nurses observe each client while they take their medications and monitor side effects.
 It is important to keep all medical appointments and take antibiotics as directed during TB treatment.

 - Anne Arundel County Department of Health: TB Testing (PDF)